 – A maximum of one (1) live instrument will be allowed on stage.

-However, Since the EBU (who arranges the Eurovision Song Contest) doesn’t allow these extra rules, if the winning entry contain any of these things the song must be re-arranged for Eurovision 2020.
+However, if the winning entry contain any of these things the song must be re-arranged for Eurovision 2021.
+This is because the EBU (who arranges the Eurovision Song Contest) doesn’t allow these extra rules.

 Other terms and conditions

-Finally, we recommend everyone who send in songs to Melodifestivalen 2020 to read the complete rules before you send in your songs.
-Please also take note in the sections regarding Other terms and conditions (the C-selection) which incluedes information about ownership and other requirements.
+Therefor we recommend everyone who send in songs to Melodifestivalen 2021 to read the complete rules (in Swedish) before you send in your songs.
+Please also take note in the sections regarding Other terms and conditions (especially the B- and C-section) which includes information about ownership and other requirements.